dsshen/find-the-thing/README.md

 # Find The Thing

-This repository contains source code for a maze-like browser game which uses a recursive nearest-neighbor percolation method to produce playable levels that progressively increase in difficulty.
+This repository contains source code for a maze-like browser game which uses a recursive nearest-neighbor percolation method to produce maze levels with increasing difficulty.
 Music and sound effects are compatible with modern versions of Safari, Chrome, Firefox and Edge.

 If you are on a non-mobile device with a keyboard (i.e. desktop or laptop), you can [play the game here](https://dsshen.github.io/find-the-thing/)!